Freelancing software that helps you get paid faster.

 This is a very important question to answer, and it should be addressed at the time your contract is drafted – not after you start doing work.
 Like the old “rollover” data plan models of cell phones, many freelancers choose to track hours or projects done in a certain month and set aside any work not requested as a credit for the next month.
 An example of this would be a freelancer who agrees to do 12 hours of design work a month, but only does 8 during a particular month due to the holiday season.
 Those 4 unused hours can be rolled over to the following month to create a workload of 16 hours, but the pay for both months would stay the same.

 Think carefully before offering a rollover option for retainers.
 While you should do your best to honor your contract and provide the hours or projects promised in your agreement, it is not your fault if a client fails to request work from you during a month or give you the resources needed to provide deliverables.
-Just as an attorney on retainer will not credit you for unused hours, many freelancers don’t feel that they should cram in extra work during a later month to give the client the value of a retainer.
+Just as an attorney on freelance retainer contract will not credit you for unused hours, many freelancers don’t feel that they should cram in extra work during a later month to give the client the value of a retainer.

 (This practice can be dangerous, and it makes it very hard to plan your workflow – one of the reasons you chose to do a retainer agreement in the first place!
 Time is finite.
 If a client doesn’t use their hours in a month, it doesn’t mean you’ll have that many extra hours the following month.)